Get in Touch

 • Using the file manager in MC

-• Command-line techniques in MC
+• Advanced command-line techniques in MC

 • Utilizing the internal editor in MC